Koss86/tokyobash/README.md

 For example:

-  - If `fetchtimer = 25m` repo will update after 25 minutes.
+  - If `fetchtimer = 25m` repository will update after 25 minutes.
-  - If `fetchtimer = 2h` repo will update after 2 hours.
+  - If `fetchtimer = 2h` repository will update after 2 hours.
-  - If `fetchtimer = 3d` repo will update after 3 days.
+  - If `fetchtimer = 3d` repository will update after 3 days.
   - `fetchtimer = 1h30m` is not vaild.
 Only one `Day`, `Hour`, or `Minute` modifier is allowed.

-Setting `git = 0` disables all git integration.
-This supersedes the branchname and statusbar settings.
-So, if `git = 0`, then branchname and statusbar are not displayed reguardless of their setting.

 ##